github/graphql-client/README.md

 ## Examples

-[github/github-graphql-rails-example](https://github.com/github/github-graphql-rails-example) is an example application using this library to implement views on the GitHub GraphQL API.
+* [github/github-graphql-rails-example](https://github.com/github/github-graphql-rails-example) is an example application using this library to implement views on the GitHub GraphQL API.

+* [gauravtiwari/graphql-sinatra-erb](https://github.com/gauravtiwari/graphql-sinatra-erb) is an example sinatra application using this library to implement views on a [demo blog api](https://relay-rails-blog.herokuapp.com/) using GraphQL

 ## Installation